 - It's important to use a good quality vegetable stock.
 You can also use broth, but note that broth is typically seasoned and stock is not.

-- The color of the vegetable stock will vary.
-You can see in my photos that the soup is more yellow than green — that’s the result of the the color of the stock I used.
-Don’t expect the color of the soup to be the same.
+- The color of the vegetable stock or broth will vary.
+You can see in my photos that the soup is more yellow than green -- that's the result of the the color of the stock I used.
+Don't expect the color of the soup to be the same.
 It might be, but could be completely different, too.

 - When you cover the pot for the simmering time, check it a few minutes in to be sure it isn't boiling.
 Sometimes you have to move the pot a bit to the side of the burner, even when the heat is at the lowest setting.
 Asparagus should be cooked gently.

-- I prefer a blender to the immersion blender to purée the soup.
+- I prefer a high speed blender to the immersion blender (stick blender) to purée the soup.
 I tend to get smoother results this way.
+And if you don't have either one, you can use a food processor fitted with the blade attachment.

-- I think it’s pretty to add a few spears of asparagus and a drizzle of olive oil for garnish.
+- I think it's pretty to add a few asparagus tips and a drizzle of olive oil for garnish.
 The asparagus should be steamed first.
+It can also be fun to drizzle a little bit of coconut cream on the top.

 More asparagus recipes: